Teaching with GAUSS Time Series#

 Replication Exercises#

-These self-contained exercises can be assigned as homework.
-Each one uses shipped data or live FRED data and produces publication-quality output.
+These self-contained exercises use shipped data or live FRED data and can be assigned as homework.

 Exercise 1: The Box-Jenkins Airline Model (Hamilton Ch.
 3-5, FPP3 Ch.
 9)